UmbrellaCrow612/code-handbook/pages/fundamentals/debugging-and-testing.md

 # and step through the code to identify issues
 ```

+### Logging

-3. **Logging:** Logging involves recording relevant information during program execution.
+Logging involves recording relevant information during program execution.
 By strategically placing log statements and specifying log levels, you can capture valuable data to analyze program behavior, identify errors, and trace the execution flow.

 ```python
 import logging